Lawyer for Corinne Olympios Will Still Investigate Bachelor in Paradise Scandal

 In a surprise announcement earlier today, Warner Bros. stated that it would resume filming Bachelor in Paradise after an internal investigation into the “allegations of misconduct” made on set this month.
-In the last week, several outlets have reported that producers filmed BIP contestant DeMario Jackson engaging in a potentially nonconsensual sexual encounter with contestant Corinne Olympios, but now reps for Warner Bros. say no misconduct occurred.
-Marty Singer, Olympios’s lawyer, told the Cut he plans to continue his own investigation into the scandal.
+In the last week, several outlets have reported that producers filmed BIP contestant Demario Jackson engaging in a potentially non-consensual sexual encounter with contestant Corinne Olympios, but now reps for Warner Bros. say no misconduct occurred.
+Marty Singer, Olympios’s lawyer, told The Cut he plans to continue his own investigation into the scandal.

 “It needs to be made crystal clear that production of Bachelor in Paradise was shut down because of multiple complaints received from BIP producers and crew members on the set,” Singer said in a statement.
 “It was not shut down due to any complaint filed by Corinne against anyone.
 It comes as no surprise that Warner Bros., as a result of its own internal investigation, would state that no wrongdoing had occurred.
 Our own investigation will continue based on multiple new witnesses coming forward revealing what they saw and heard.”

-Last week, Olympios released a statement through Singer, expressing that she felt wronged by what happened on set in Sayulita, Mexico.
+Last week, Olympios released a statement through Singer expressing that she felt wronged by what happened on set in Sayulita, Mexico.
 “I am a victim,” she said.

 Warner Bros. and ABC, however, are ready to move on from the allegations.
 Here is the statement from Warner Bros., released earlier today: